BeAce/Learning-Record-of-React-Native-/README.md

-# Learning-Record-of-React-Native-
+# Learning-Record-of-React-Native

-Examples on the official website —— render a movie
+Examples on the official website —— render a movie.